bahorn/detect-unsigned-module/README.md

 Detection for singularity, based on how it currently attempts to fake if ftrace is enabled or not.
-You can write whatever you want to any file on disk called `ftrace_enabled` and the sysctl value will echo that back out.
+You can write random contents to `ftrace_enabled` and it'll echo it back out, when the write should otherwise fail.

 ```
 python3 bad_ftrace_value.py